maelle/watchme/README.md

 -   `codes` which is a vector of `character` giving all codes associated with an image, separated by commas.

--   `codesBinaryVariables` which is a `data.frame` of boolean.
+-   `booleanCodes` which is a `data.frame` of boolean.
 Each column corresponds to a code, and each line corresponds to a picture.
 Each cell at line i and at column j thus indicates whether the code j was attributed to the image i.

 -   `dicoCoding` which is the list of annotations whose structure was previously presented.
 It is very important to have it stored in the same object as the coding results, since it explains the meaning of the results.
 Without `dicoCoding`, results do not make any sense.
 Likewise, it is important for comparable `wearableCamImages` objects to have the same `dicoCoding`, because comparing coding results obtained with different lists of annotations would not make any sense.